 When visiting sites with water follow these steps:

-WaREN promotes biodiversity and ecosystem resilience through the development of a pan Wales approach for the effective sustainable management of invasive non-native species (INNS) in a strategic, prioritised and joined up way.
+WaREN promotes biodiversity and ecosystem resilience through the development of a collaborative and sustainable approach to the management of invasive non-native species (INNS) across Wales.

-In this first developmental phase, supported by Welsh Government funding, WaREN aims to:
+In its developmental phase, supported by Welsh Government funding, WaREN achieved several key actions including:

-A WaREN Project Board has been established with membership including Welsh Government, Natural Resources Wales, Wildlife Trust of South and West Wales, Welsh Water, Wales Biodiversity Partnership and North Wales Wildlife Trust, along with GB NNSS and Land Managers as special advisors.
-Strategic steer is provided by the WBP INNS Group.
+A WaREN Project Board has been established with membership including Welsh Government, Natural Resources Wales, Wildlife Trust of South and West Wales, Welsh Water, Wales Biodiversity Partnership and North Wales Wildlife Trust (lead organisation).
+The GB Non-Native Species Secretariat and land managers sit on the Board as special advisors.
+The purpose of the Project Board is to provide governance and aid decision making.

 How to get involved?
-We are keen to engage with organisations, businesses and community groups with an interest in INNS, including holding a series of regional workshops.
-Please get in touch with us via contact us.
+We are keen to engage with organisations, businesses and community groups with an interest in INNS and will be holding a series of regional workshops.
+Please get in touch with us via email or for more information click here.